Joscius (archbishop of Tyre): After Jerusalem

 After the fall of Jerusalem to Saladin in September, Conrad sent Joscius of Tyre to the West in a black-sailed ship, bearing appeals for aid, including propaganda drawings of the horses of Saladin's army stabled (and urinating) in the Church of the Holy Sepulchre.
 Joscius arrived first in Sicily, where King William II promised to send a Sicilian fleet to the east; he himself died before he could go on crusade but his fleet helped save Tripoli from Saladin's attacks.
 Joscius continued on to Rome, where news of Hattin supposedly caused Pope Urban III to die of shock.
 His successor Gregory VIII issued the bull Audita tremendi, calling for a new crusade and directed to the major European monarchs.
-Joscius then went to France, where news of Hattin had already arrived and Richard, Count of Poitou, had already vowed to go on crusade.
-In January 1188 Joscius met with Henry II of England, Philip II of France, and Philip, Count of Flanders, at Gisors.
+Joscius then went to France, where news of Hattin had already arrived and Richard the Lionheart had already vowed to go on crusade.
+In January 1188 Joscius met with Kings Henry II of England and Philip II of France and Count Philip I of Flanders at Gisors.
 He mediated a peace between Henry and Philip II and convinced them to take the cross as well.
 In England, Henry promulgated the Saladin tithe to pay for the crusade; this was perhaps influenced by the 1183 tax in Jerusalem, which Joscius may have mentioned to him at Gisors.
-Some later English chroniclers, including Matthew Paris, claim that the Archbishop present at Gisors was William, but this is an error.
+Some later English chroniclers, including Matthew Paris, claim that the archbishop present at Gisors was William, but this is an error.

 After Third Crusade

 After the Third Crusade, Joscius became chancellor of Jerusalem for Henry II of Champagne, who had married Queen Isabella I of Jerusalem after Conrad's murder, but had not taken the title of king.
-Henry was involved in a dispute with the Canons of the Church of the Holy Sepulchre over the election of a new Latin Patriarch, and had them arrested until Joscius intervened.
+Henry was involved in a dispute with the Canons of the Church of the Holy Sepulchre over the election of a new Latin patriarch of Jerusalem, and had them arrested until Joscius intervened.
 Joscius was also present at the foundation of the Teutonic Knights in 1198, and probably died in 1202.